CutlassS1968/CIS-163-project-4/README.md

     Your first task as a new programmer in a company will typically be modifying existing code.
-With that in mind, our assignment is to change the Reservation System program (provided, see Project 4 starting code on BB; this code is almost exactly the code you started with in project 3) so the program uses a Linked list and other new functionality.
-You cannot add any additional instance variables to the classes provided without the instructor's permission, specifically, the Node.java and MySingleWithOutTailLinkedList.java
+With that in mind, our assignment is to change the Reservation System program (provided, see Project 4 starting code on BB; this code is almost exactly the code you started with in project 3) so the program uses a Linked list and other new functionality. ** You cannot add any additional instance variables to the classes provided without the instructor's permission, specifically, the Node.java and MySingleWithOutTailLinkedList.java **

-## Step 0 - Start with the code provided and figure out how this code functions (take an hour or two)
+## Step 0 - Start with the code provided and figure out how this code functions

 ## Step 1 - The existing code uses an ArrayList, change the following:
     In listModel, change all the ArrayList's to MySingleWithOutTailLinkedList (USE a single linked list without a tail).
     Once you have made this change, you will not see syntax errors in every place an ArrayList method was being used.
-    However, your program will not function and your task is to complete steps 2, and 3.
-From this point on, you are not permitted to change the ListModel class.
+    ** However, your program will not function and your task is to complete steps 2, and 3.
+From this point on, you are not permitted to change the ListModel class. **

 ## Step 2 - Complete all the methods found in MySingleWithOutTailLinkedList:
     Complete all the methods found in MySingleWithOutTailLinkedList class and any additional methods you need.
 You